Homepage

 Cuban detained in Las Tunas for criticizing the regime on Facebook is transferred to prison, according to his son’s report

-"Peas filled with bugs and a bad smell": Cubans outraged by announcement of product distribution in bodegas
+"Peas full of bugs and bad smell": Cubans erupt over announcement of product distribution in the bodegas

 "I just want food for my children": The plea of a mother from Holguín who lost everything after Hurricane Melissa

-"They remembered that people take baths": they are distributing a bar soap and a laundry soap per consumer in Las Tunas
+"They remembered that people take baths": a toilet soap and a laundry soap are being distributed in Las Tunas, one per consumer

-Civil Defense declares recovery phase for two municipalities after Melissa, while eastern Cuba is still assessing the damage
+Civil Defense declares a recovery phase for two municipalities after Melissa, while eastern Cuba is still assessing the damage

-Official press blames the exile for the unrest in eastern Cuba following Melissa
+The official press blames the exile for the unrest in eastern Cuba following Melissa

 This is how the neighborhood of Jarahueca in Songo-La Maya looked after the passage of Hurricane Melissa